ZyFoxX/ParaXm/README.md

 ## Legal

-Use responsibly and only against assets you have permission to test.
-Some third‑party services impose rate limits and AUPs; respect their terms.
+Use responsibly and only against assets you have permission to test!.

 ## License